-We derive the following result about $\mathcal{S}_n$, the damage caused to the system.
+If $\P(T=0)>0$, then $f(z)$ has a strictly positive root $\hat{z}$. \end{lemma} In particular, $d(z)$ is the weak derivative of $f(z)$ and if $d(z)$ is continuous on some interval $I\subset[0,\infty)$, then $f(z)$ is continuously differentiable on $I$ with derivative $d(z)$.
+With this fact at hand we derive the following result about $\mathcal{S}_n$.
 It resembles Theorem \ref{thm:threshold:model} for the threshold model and indeed in the proof (see Subsection \ref{ssec:proofs:2}) we make use of this result.
 However, due to the hypothetical nature of the threshold sequence $\pmb{\tau}(n)$ this application is not straight-forward and requires considerable effort. \begin{theorem} Under Assumption \ref{vertex:assump}, suppose $\P(T=0)>0$ and let $\hat{z}$ be the smallest positive root of $f(z )$.
 If the weak derivative $d(z)$ of $f(z)$ is bounded from above by some constant $\kappa<0$ on a neighborhood of $\hat{z}$, then

-\end{theorem} Two remarks are in order: First, if $f(z)$ is continuously differentiable on a neighborhood of $\hat{z}$ with $f'(\hat{z})<0$ (i.\,e.~$\hat{z}$ stable), then Theorem \ref{thm:asymp:1} is applicable.
+\end{theorem} Two remarks are in order.
+First, if $f(z)$ is continuously differentiable on a neighborhood of $\hat{z}$ with $f'(\hat{z})<0$ (i.\,e.~$\hat{z}$ is stable), then Theorem \ref{thm:asymp:1} is applicable.
 This is a standard assumption in current literature.
-In \cite{Cont2016}, for instance, the authors assume degree sequences of finite second moment.
-In this case, it is straight forward to show that $f(z)$ is continuously differentiable.
-Secondly, without the assumption of stableness, $n^{-1}\mathcal{S}_n$ does not converge to a deterministic number in general (see \cite{Janson2012} for a comparable result in a much simpler setting).
+In \cite{Cont2016} for instance, the authors assume degree sequences of finite second moment.
+In this case, it is straightforward to show that $f(z)$ is continuously differentiable.
+Secondly, without the assumption of stableness, $n^{-1}\mathcal{S}_n$ does not converge to a deterministic limit in general (see \cite{Janson2012} for a comparable result in a much simpler setting).
 However, in the following theorem we are still able to state asymptotic bounds rather than an exact limiting value.
 We believe that the derived bounds are sharp in the sense that they cannot be improved without further assumptions.
 Proving this, however, is beyond the scope of this article.

 \begin{theorem} Under Assumption \ref{vertex:assump}, suppose $\P(T=0)>0$ and let $\hat{z}$ be the smallest positive root of $f(z)$.
 Further, let $z^*$ be the smallest value of $z>0$ at which $f(z)$ crosses zero,